RobGreen490/RobGreen490/README.md

 ### Hi there 👋 My name is Robert Green

-I am an aspiring student/self-learner looking to further develop my coding skills and pursue a career in software development.
+I am an aspiring student looking to further develop my coding skills and pursue a career in software development.

 Skills include:
-    beginner in C++, C#, Java, Python, Web Developement, SQL, and XML. understanding of introductory programming concepts and principles.
+    beginner in C++, C#, Java, Python, Web Developement, SQL, and XML. beginner in Spring, Angular, node.js.
+    understanding of introductory programming concepts and principles.
     Experience in creating and maintaining code in various projects.
     Knowledge of object-oriented programming and software development methodologies.